3rd Missile Brigade "Aquileia": History

 Italy and the United States of America had also signed a bilateral military agreement in 1954, which allowed the American Forces leaving Austria after the signing of the Austrian State Treaty in 1955 to use bases in Italy.
 At the end of 1955 10,000 US troops left Austria and joined the US Southern European Task Force (SETAF) in Italy.
 SETAF included two nuclear armed artillery battalions, whose equipment was handed over to the Italian Army when the SETAF was reduced in size and most of its troops returned to the continental USA.

 After all the details had been worked out 44 Italian soldiers of the 3rd Heavy Artillery Regiment began their training at the US Army base of the 77th Field Artillery Battalion in Vicenza on 10 January 1959.
 Initially the only delivery system was the MGR-1 Honest John nuclear-capable surface-to-surface missile and on 25 February 1959 the Italians launched their first missile from the Adriatic coastal town of Bibione.

-On 1 March 1959 the 3rd Heavy Artillery Regiment activated two missile groups armed with Honest John missile systems.
-On 1 October 1959 the regiment's names was changed to 3rd Heavy Missile Artillery Regiment and it became the first unit of the newly raised III Missile Brigade in Vicenza.
-The regiment added a third missile group on 15 November 1960 and a fourth missile group on 15 November 1962.
+On 1 March 1959 the 3rd Heavy Artillery Regiment activated two rocket launchers groups armed with Honest John missile systems.
+On 1 October 1959 the regiment's names was changed to 3rd Heavy Artillery Regiment (Missile) and it became the first unit of the newly raised III Missile Brigade in Vicenza.
+The regiment added a third rocket launchers group on 15 November 1960 and a fourth rocket launchers group on 15 November 1962.
 Each group fielded four Honest John launch systems and were based in Elvas, Oderzo, Codogné and Portogruaro.

 Since its inception the brigade was augmented with further units and by 1964 the brigade consisted of the following units: